EMcDugald/MAET/README.md

 This project contains methods to solve the forward problem of Magneto Acousto Electric Tomography (MAET).

-MAET is a medical imaging modality, which recovers the conductivity of tissue as a contrast agent.
+MAET is a medical imaging modality, which recovers the conductivity of tissue.
 A MAET image is obtained by placing the tissue of interest in a conductive medium, and coupling planar acoustic waves with a constant magnetic field to generate electrical signals.
 Let $M(t)$ denote our measurement at time $t$.
 If we are using a pair of electrodes at points $z_1, z_2$ on the boundary of the apparatus, our measurements are given by
 $M(t) = u(t,z_1)-u(t,z_2)$, where $u(t,x)$ denotes the electric potential of the tissue.